Apple pie and ice cream are a perfect match.

 Realizing that bundling layers could create a new data center stack and architecture for agile processes and containers, vendors are starting to stake their claims with new products.
 The first hyper-converged infrastructure platform for containers was introduced late last year by Rancher Labs.

-This month, hyper-converged systems maker Nutanix released its Acropolis Container Services (ACS), which allows VMs, nonvirtualized workloads and containers to all sit on same Nutanix cluster.
+This month, hyper-converged systems maker Nutanix released its Acropolis Container Services (ACS), which allows VMs, nonvirtualized workloads and containers to all sit on the same Nutanix cluster.

 Before ACS, Nutanix had reference architecture for do-it-yourself configurations to deploy containers in VMs and automate it through PowerShell scripts, said Prabu Rambadran, director of product marketing at Nutanix, who has a master's degree in computer science from Ohio University.